Skip to main content

 Brand Discovery

-Brand Discovery is a guided wizard that captures your business identity in a few minutes.
-It asks questions across seven areas: what your business does and what makes it unique, who your audience is and what they care about, the tone and voice your content should use, key messages and value propositions, the actions you want visitors to take, restrictions the AI should always respect, and visual preferences like photography versus icons or whitespace density.
+Brand Discovery is the single biggest quality upgrade in Studio, and it takes a few minutes.
+It is a guided wizard that captures your business identity: what you do and what makes you unique, who your audience is, the tone your content should use, your key messages, the actions you want visitors to take, restrictions the AI should always respect, and your visual preferences.

 The wizard produces a brief of up to 300 words in natural prose.
-This brief is injected into every single generation regardless of mode, provider, or style preset.
-Once configured, every section you generate already knows your brand, your products, and your audience.
+From that moment on, the brief is injected into every single generation, regardless of mode, provider, or style preset.
+Every section you generate already knows your brand, your products, and your audience.
+No more explaining your business in every prompt.

-You can write the brief manually or let the wizard guide you.
-The brief is saved per project, so different projects can have different brand identities.
-Access Brand Discovery from the creative toolbox (the + button) or from the Settings panel under Content.
+You can write the brief by hand or let the wizard guide you.
+Briefs are saved per project, so different clients can have different identities.
+Open Brand Discovery from the creative toolbox (the + button) or from the Settings panel under Content.

 Prompt Consultant